raminakhavijou/TECH/README.md

 [Arduino Touch sensor_VST](https://github.com/raminakhavijou/Touch-sensor-and-VST.git).
 This is a Max/MSP patch that gathers data from an Arduino, which reads information from a Touch Capacitive sensor.
 The data received in Max/MSP is utilized to trigger sounds in VST.

+[Arduino Ultrasonic sensor_Max/MSP](https://github.com/raminakhavijou/Arduino-Ultrasonic-sensor_Max.git).
+This repository includes a Max/MSP patch and an Arduino script.
+The Max patch receives data from Arduino, reading information from ultrasonic sensors.